All Episodes

 Wow.

-Uh that's actually a pretty not a bad nickname.
+That's actually a pretty bad nickname.

-Anyway, what what else is on your mind?
+Anyway, what else is on your mind?

-Or or Nero or Nero.
+Or Nero or Nero.

-It's I know it's controversial, I guess, for folks like you to bring him on, but he's done a lot for our family.
+I know it's controversial, I guess, for folks like you to bring him on, but he's done a lot for our family.

-I mean, it's it's crazy.
+I mean, it's crazy.

 There's so many facts that the media doesn't report.

-I mean, just something simple like hey, the FDA, 50% of the FDA's funding comes from big pharma.
+I mean, just something simple like, hey, the FDA, 50% of the FDA's funding comes from big pharma.

 I don't think the left would like that too much.

-And uh looks, and I'll ask him about his controversial opinions.
+Listen, I'll ask him about his controversial opinions.

-What is the science behind this, or or w what did you actually mean about the different things that you've said?
+Or what did you actually mean about the different things that you've said?

-Um, but I I think I'm doing a disservice to my audience if I make the show about me.
+But I think I'm doing a disservice to my audience if I make the show about me.

 Do you agree or disagree?